HomeBlog › Pregnancy App Accuracy

 Why do two pregnancy apps show different weeks?

-Apps may use different assumptions, such as a 28-day cycle default, different ovulation estimates, or different rounding rules for gestational age.
-Different start dates entered by the user is also a common cause.
+Apps may use different assumptions, such as a 28-day cycle default, different ovulation estimates, different start dates, or different rounding rules for gestational age.

 Are pregnancy apps accurate for ovulation and conception date?

-They can be roughly accurate for people with very regular cycles, but accuracy drops with irregular cycles, missed periods, breastfeeding, or recent hormonal contraception.
+They can be roughly accurate for people with very regular cycles, but accuracy drops with irregular cycles, missed periods, breastfeeding, recent hormonal contraception, or uncertain dates.
 Ovulation tests and clinical input are more reliable than app prediction alone.

 Can a pregnancy app diagnose symptoms or complications?

-No, apps can track what you report, but they can’t diagnose conditions or replace an exam and testing.
+No. Apps can track what you report, but they cannot diagnose conditions or replace an exam and testing.
 If you have bleeding, severe pain, reduced fetal movement, or other concerning symptoms, contact your provider urgently.

 How accurate are contraction timers?

-They’re accurate at recording time intervals when you tap consistently, but they can’t assess contraction strength or cervical change.
+They are accurate at recording time intervals when you tap consistently, but they cannot assess contraction strength, cervical change, or whether you are in active labor.
 Use them as a timing log and follow your provider’s guidance for when to call or go in.

 Follow the method your provider recommends, since guidance can differ by pregnancy and gestational age.
 Consistent counting at the same time of day is usually more useful than occasional checks.